cknizek/ZynqParrot24/README.md

 This summer also included development related to Churchroad - the “next-gen” variant of Lakeroad.
 [Churchroad](https://github.com/uwsampl/churchroad) uses egglog and equality saturation.
 It generates an egraph of the design.
 The egraph is iterated upon with successive rewrites until an optimal mapping is achieved.

 My contributions towards the Churchroad evaluation repo consisted of expanding the number of benchmarks available, adding the capability of custom Vivado synthesis flags, and adding the ability to encode features such as input/output bit-width to individual benchmarks.
 I added 4 MAC benchmarks, 25 multiply benchmarks, and 6 mul-add benchmarks.
 The benchmarks were permutated through pipeline stages, input bit-widths, and output bit-widths.
 This is important for the purposes of Churchroad’s benchmarking because it allows us to measure the primitive utilization (particularly of DSP slices) across various multiply patterns that pop up in different situations.
-You can view all of the new benchmarks in the pull request here: `New benchmarks + synthesis flags + encoded features for dataviz`: https://github.com/uwsampl/churchroad-evaluation/pull/2
+You can view all of the new benchmarks in the pull request here: [New benchmarks + synthesis flags + encoded features for dataviz](https://github.com/uwsampl/churchroad-evaluation/pull/2)

 The addition of capability for custom Vivado synthesis flags was because Vivado allows for a significant amount of customization in terms of synthesis, based on specific flags included in the `.tcl` file.
 For example, some Vivado flags are listed in the screenshot below [2]: